How hearing aids work

 Learn moreWhat can I expect from a hearing aid?

-Learn moreVAC, WCB, WSIB, WorkSafeBC, ADP & ODSP accepted. †Based on national physician referrals over the tenure of the corporation’s Canadian business operations compared to the disclosed referral count of leading competitors. *Hearing evaluations/tests are free for customers over the age of 18.
+Learn moreVAC, WCB, WSIB, WorkSafeBC, ADP & ODSP accepted. *Hearing evaluations/tests are free for customers over the age of 18.
 Fees may apply where specific testing for employment purposes, reports, a copy of your results or the completion of an application is required.
 See clinic for full details.